Vanille-N/fling/README.md

 During the first build (`$ make` or `$ make run`), the user will be promted to enter controls for movement and control keys.
 The initialization process is external to OCaml, but the addition in the header of `game.ml` of constants to record the key associated to each control and the modification of some places (`create_game` and `get_ball_direction`) to use these constants instead of hardcoded keys make this behavior possible.

 For the record, the automatic tool is `.chctrls` and it is written in Bash, with Perl and Sed doing the heavy lifting.
-If for some reason you don't have access to one of these, it is possible to edit the keys manually in `game.ml`.
+If for some reason you don't have access to one of these, you should edit the keys manually in `game.ml`.

 During the game, the text zone (upper left) displays usable keys for:
 - when creating the game: start game, remove ball
 - when a ball is selected: left, right, up, down (if allowed), cancel
 - when no ball is selected: undo, redo (if allowed), solve, exit (to menu), write (saves the game), forcequit (kills the program)

-#### Prettify balls display
+#### 2.f.
+Prettify balls display
 [^Up](#fling)

 As was suggested in the handout, drawing a simple circle for a ball is visually unappealing.